Important regional and international differences in populations, in respect of age, sex, occupation, social class, ethnicity and other characteristics

 Understanding populations over time

-Whilst births, deaths and migrations form important building blocks for understanding populations, Omran[1], in this theory of epidemiologic transition, described many other factors impacting on population change.
+Whilst births, deaths and migrations form important building blocks for understanding populations, Omran[1], in his theory of epidemiologic transition, described many other factors impacting on population change.
 His theory focuses on the complex change in patterns of health and disease and the importance of socioeconomic, political and cultural determinants such as standards of living, hygiene and nutrition.
 Omran describes the decline of infectious diseases in western Europe, the improvement in health outcomes for women and infants, improved life expectancy and gradual increase in cancer and cardiovascular diseases.
 Japan fits into the 'Accelerated Epidemiologic Transition Model' and developing countries fit into the 'Delayed Epidemiologic Transition Model'.

 More than 30 years since his theory was first published, many regions are not fitting neatly into Omran's theory.
 Many low and middle income countries are suffering the double burden of high mortality from infectious diseases as well as emerging epidemics of non-communicable diseases, particularly in urban areas.
 Russia is experiencing extremely high levels of alcohol related mortality amongst working age men.
-The increase in childhood obesity in the UK has led to the danger of children having, for the first time, a shorter life expectancy than their parents.
+The increase in childhood obesity in the UK and USA has led to the danger of children having, for the first time, a shorter life expectancy than their parents.

 International differences in respect of mortality

-To understand the impact of mortality on a population both numerator i.e. the number of deaths and the denominator, the population of interest, are needed.
+To understand the impact of mortality on a population both numerator, i.e. the number of deaths and the denominator, the population of interest, are needed.

 Death certificates provide space for multiple causes.
 Summary statistics, reporting a single cause, aim to identify the 'underlying cause of death'.
-There are, however, a number of weaknesses, for example,:
+There are, however, a number of weaknesses, for example:

 International differences on a range of indicators